Evopod

 Evopod is a unique tidal energy device being developed by a UK-based company Oceanflow Energy Ltd for generating electricity from tidal streams and ocean currents.
 It can operate in exposed deep water sites where severe wind and waves also make up the environment.

+Oceanflow Energy Ltd was formed in 2001, based in North Shields, Tyne And Wear near Newcastle upon Tyne.

+Several small-scale prototypes have been tested between 2006 and 2017.